Exploring and visiting Burwick

 Willie also tells the story of an Orkney man who had a ‘brick’ of tobacco tied around his waist, who seemingly fell ill from this, but recovered after it was removed.
 A ‘brick’ was, basically, a large, compressed block of chewing tobacco that could also be used in a pipe.

-From here, we take a few steps to the corner of the church and then walk along to Stop 11 at the middle of the chapel.
+From here, we take a few steps to the sea-facing side of the church and then walk along to Stop 11 in the middle of the chapel.

 According to Scottish Church Heritage Research (SCHR), there was an earlier church (built before 1440) on the site, which replaced St Colm’s (see above).
 The current Old St Mary’s Church/ the Lady Kirk was built in 1788.
 Its interior was refurbished in 1896.
 From around 1959, it was only used for occasional services.
-In 2013, it was struck by lightning and suffered significant damage, and was placed on the Buildings at Risk Register.
-Orkney Island’s Council then issued a repair enforcement action on the Church of Scotland, and the building was made watertight and windproof and put up for sale in 1916 (details taken from Scotland’s Churches Trust).
-Thankfully, local people set up the St Mary’s Preservation Trust and were able to buy the church and keep it open.
+In 2013, it was struck by lightning, suffered significant damage, and was placed on the Buildings at Risk Register.
+Orkney Island’s Council then issued a repair enforcement action on the Church of Scotland, and the building was made watertight and windproof and put up for sale in 2016 (details taken from Scotland’s Churches Trust).
+Thankfully, local people established the St Mary’s Preservation Trust and were able to purchase the church and open it.

 Stop 11: Sunday School